Motor Toon Grand Prix: Reception

-On release, Famicom Tsūshin scored the game a 27 out of 40.
+In Japan, Famitsu scored it 27 points out of 40 (9, 6, 6, 6).
+The reviewers liked the "colorful and surreal" environment, but were critical of the lack of a "sense of speed".
+The game was also imported and reviewed by magazines.
 Next Generation gave it two out of five stars.
 They highly praised the Time Attack mode, but said that the two-player modes are disappointing due to the split screen cutting away too much of the player's forward view and players not being allowed to choose the same car.
 They further criticized that "the odd foibles of MTGP and the unnatural way in which the cars handle means it falls well short of Ridge Racer in challenge and excitement."
+Computer and Video Games, while praising graphics and sound, noted that the game was a "rush job" and that issues in the game made some gameplay elements "frustrating".